WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Attack Model Evaluation

 \subsection{Phase Reconstruction in Noisy Conditions}

 DPSs, operating within a low-pressure range of 0-200 Pa and at high sampling frequencies of 0.5-2 kHz, are sensitive to transient noise sources (see Section \ref{subsecc:Phase Reconstruction for Intelligible Speech}).
-Therefore, clean phase reconstruction becomes particularly significant in noisy conditions.
-To test the performance of phase reconstruction under noisy conditions, we use the DCASE challenge dataset \cite{mesaros2016tut} to add transient mechanical noise, such as fans, valves, pump noise, air leaks, tool drops, etc., to the clean VCTK dataset.
-Noise is randomly added within a range of -7 to 40 dB.
-Then, we retrain WaLi with a \{noisy, clean\} pair dataset.
-A comparison summary is shown in Table \ref{table:phase-noisy} for a 500 Hz to 8 kHz reconstruction in noisy conditions.
-Table \ref{table:phase-noisy} indicates that our proposed complex-valued WaLi is much better in phase reconstruction compared to the Griffin-Lim algorithm in transient noisy condition.
+Therefore, clean phase reconstruction becomes particularly significant in noisy conditions. \mycolor{To test the performance of phase reconstruction under noisy conditions, we use 80\% of the \textbf{8.33-hour} dataset collected previously from the real-world HVACs to train the model.
+This dataset has the actual noisy condition of a real-world HVAC system.
+Moreover, as this real-world HVAC noisy data is not enough to train our model, we also use the DCASE challenge dataset \cite{mesaros2016tut} to add transient mechanical noise, such as fans, valves, pump noise, air leaks, tool drops, etc., to the clean VCTK dataset.
+Noise is randomly added within a range of -15 to 15 dB.
+Then, we retrain WaLi with a \{noisy, clean\} pair combined from both the real-world and DCASE datasets.
+We test WaLi \textit{separately} using the real-world noisy data collected from the HVAC and DCASE dataset.} A comparison summary is shown in Table \ref{table:phase-noisy} for a 500 Hz to 8 kHz reconstruction in noisy conditions.
+Table \ref{table:phase-noisy} indicates that our proposed complex-valued WaLi is much better in phase reconstruction compared to the Griffin-Lim algorithm in transient noisy conditions \mycolor{for both real-world HVAC and DCASE datasets}.
 The reason behind this is that WaLi handles both magnitude and phase jointly and recovers both clean magnitude and phase under noisy conditions from the clean reference signal using a complex multi-resolution loss function.
 On the other hand, Griffin-Lim-based models \cite{hu2022accear} do not learn clean phase reconstruction as these models are magnitude-only models and cannot handle phase jointly.